Distance Education Courses

 2024 Program Dates and Times

-Classes will begin on Monday, June 17, 2024 and will extend through Friday, August 9, 2024.
+Classes began on Monday, June 17, 2024 and extended through Friday, August 9, 2024.

 Distance Learning format and student expectations